 The only relationship you have time for is your new love affair with coffee.
 You muster up the courage and determination to get through your nursing program.
 Amazingly, as you near the end of your program, you begin to see the light at the end of the tunnel.
 You can practically taste the freedom and eagerly await the beginning of your new life.
 Can you even remember what it was like to have a social life?
-Now, the only thing holding you back is preparing for and taking the NCLEX-RN which is the ultimate culmination or your whole school experience.
+Now, the only thing holding you back is preparing for and taking the NCLEX-RN® which is the ultimate culmination or your whole school experience.

-Preparing for the NCLEX-RN
+Preparing for the NCLEX-RN®

-Try studying in mini sessions for the NCLEX.
-At first this strategy may seem counter intuitive.
+Try studying in mini sessions for the NCLEX-RN®.
+At first, this strategy may seem counterintuitive.
 However, you could spend the same amount of time studying over a longer time period as opposed to cramming for days on end which leaves you unable to have time for any other activity.
-The habit of studying NCLEX practice questions on a daily basis will help you gain confidence.
+The habit of studying NCLEX® practice questions on a daily basis will help you gain confidence.
 “Cramming” is not an effective study method for learning complex material.

 Allot a certain amount of time for every activity in your day.
 Be sure and set aside time for friends and activities.
 For maximum effectiveness, stick to a set schedule.
 If you find that your schedule is not working, make adjustments.
 Also, practice mindfulness when you complete any activity on your daily schedule.
 Mindfulness is the art of being present in the moment.

 For example, if it is study time, be mindful and give your full attention to studying.
 Don’t text, check your email, or listen to music.
 Likewise, if it is your scheduled free time to hang out with friends don’t be on your phone answering study practice questions.
-Multi-tasking is highly overrated and not very effective!
+Multitasking is highly overrated and not very effective!

 Consider which meal will give you more energy and would be the least likely to lead to a carb crash; a meal of pizza or a grilled chicken salad?
 Also, be sure to drink enough water to can keep yourself hydrated.
 Mild dehydration can lead to irritability, and the inability to concentrate.

 Remember how much fun you would have participating in your favorite hobbies or activity before starting nursing school?
 Plan time to have fun doing an activity that you love each day.
 Make sure that is totally unrelated to nursing.
-Engaging in an activity that helps you relax would also be a beneficial.
+Engaging in an activity that helps you relax would also be beneficial.